tangle-network/dkg-substrate/README.md

 <h2 id="contribute"> Contributing </h2>

-Interested in contributing to the Webb Relayer Network?
+Interested in contributing to the Webb DKG Protocol?
 Thank you so much for your interest!
 We are always appreciative for contributions from the open-source community!

 If you have a contribution in mind, please check out our [Contribution Guide](./.github/CONTRIBUTING.md) for information on how to do so.
 We are excited for your first contribution!